rtavenar/ml4ts_ensai/contents/align/softdtw.md

 Soft-DTW {cite}`cuturi2017soft` has been introduced as a way to mitigate this limitation.

+## Definition

-The optimization problem that is tackled is the following:
+The formal definition for soft-DTW is the following:

 \begin{equation}
 \text{soft-}DTW^{\gamma}(\mathbf{x}, \mathbf{x}^\prime) =